MalliVelazquez/stock-analysis/Stock_Analysis.md

   ```

-You might notice this helps, but wont be useful if user does not code and need to check another years return, nor less if he wants to know what does all this number means, so
+You might notice this helps, but wont be useful if user does not code and need to check another years return, nor less if he wants to know what does all this numbers means, so
 we need to transform all this information in a more friendly user information.

 ###### REFACTOR CODE

-We need to remember that for people that do not code it could result just OK our previous code, but they need more tools, some more reserch around the data base.
-For that
+We need to remember that for people that do not code it could result just OK our previous code, but they need more tools, some more reserch around the data base, but keep it
-porpuse we need to transform our macro in someting **easy peasy to work with**
+simple for them.
+For that porpuse we need to transform our macro in someting more **easy peasy to work with**

 That's why we add a new macro, able to deep dive any year they need in just a button click and showing with colors what does all that numbers mean: